isomerpages/isomerpages-govtech/_careers/4-students-and-graduates.md

 ![Alternative text for screen readers](/images/careers/GeekOut_Infographic_small.png)

 **How can you apply?**
-GeekOut is organised twice yearly.
+<br> GeekOut is organised twice yearly.
 You may indicate your interest at the link provided so that we can notify you when application is open.
 [Register Now!](https://form.gov.sg/forms/govtech/5bb6d8c0df1bd8000f5040d3){:target="_blank"}

 ### **Internships**
 Gain the opportunity to work on projects beyond IT, and be part of a team of committed people that drive transformation through technology.
 GovTech provides a range of tech and non-tech internship roles for both current university and polytechnic students.
 If you have a passion for technology, and are team oriented, experience a tech internship with us today!